 3. Do as the busboys do—use BIG dishpans

-Those big, black, shallow dishpans you see busboys using to collect dirty dishes at restaurants are also ideal for keeping a team’s materials together if an EiE lesson extends for more than one class period.
+Those big, black, shallow dishpans you see busboys using to collect dirty dishes at restaurants are also ideal for keeping a team’s materials together if an Engineering is Elementary lesson extends for more than one class period.

 4. Make clean-up a breeze